 The first board of directors for the Norwegian Centre for the Studies of Behavioral Problems and Innovative Therapy Ltd was appointed on the 10th April 2003.
-Members in 2017 are:
+Current members are:

 Tore Hansen, Professor emeritus, Faculty of Social Science, University of Oslo.
 Chairman.